Alae-J/Portfolio/README.md

 ## 📄 Overview

-This portfolio reflects my developer identity — built using a base template, but **deeply refactored** and **modularized** to fit my standards.
+This portfolio reflects my developer identity — built using a base template, but **refactored** to fit my standards.
 I focused on structured thinking, clarity of purpose, and frontend architecture inspired by Atomic Design.

+🧠 **Note:** The primary focus of this project is not on visual design or content, but on the **clean, scalable file structure and architecture**.
+It's meant to reflect professional frontend habits — not just presentation.

 ---